learningsomethingnew/road_rage/README.md

 ##Challenge
 1 kilometer section of road being built and we do not know what the speed limit needs to be.
 Simulate 1 kilometer of road to find the road speed.
 The optimal speed limit is one standard deviation above the mean speed.

+##How to Run
+Open and run Simulation.py in py3.

 ##Assumptions
  - **Drivers**
 	 - **Default Driver**
 		 - Wants to go up to 120 km/hr.
 		 - Want at least a number of meters equal to their speed in meters/second between them and the next car.
 		 - Will accelerate 2m/s up to desired speed as long as they have room
-		 - If a driver would hit another car by continuing, the stop
+		    - If a driver would hit another car by continuing, they stop
 		 - Will randomly (10% chance each second) slow by 2 m/s.
 	 - **3 types of drivers**:
 		 - *Normal*